aws-samples/aws-modernization-with-circleci/content/040_test_driven_development_and_continuous_integration/42_add_test.md

  › Press Enter to trigger a test run.
 ```

-{{% notice info %}}
-You will need to press `A` to run the test
-{{% /notice %}}

-Now that we have our test passing, let's move on and automate the process of integrating it into our deployments.
+Now that we know we have a passing test, let's move on and automate the process of integrating it into our CI/CD Pipeline.